 Prof. Elizabeth Maddock Dillon

 This seminar will explore the use of digital tools for analyzing, preserving, and transforming literature and literary culture.
 Whose work is preserved and whose work isn’t?
 Whose stories are told and whose are not?
 Do digital tools enable us to bring more diversity to the literary past and present?
+In what ways might digital tools enforce rather than disrupt systematic power inequalities?

 Together we will consider how digital tools enable us to reconsider issues of gendered authorship, racial representation, and the links between archives and authority in the past and today.